COVID-19: Navarro County reports no new cases, 16 recoveries

-Navarro County reported no new cases of COVID-19 and 16 recoveries Saturday, April 25.
+Navarro County reported 28 cases of COVID-19 and 16 recoveries Monday, April 27.
 Cases have been confirmed throughout the county, located in and around Corsicana, Barry, Dawson, Emhouse, Rice, Kerens, and Powell.

-The Corsicana-Navarro County Public Health Department reports that of the county's 28 cases, 10 are currently considered active.
-To date, 334 people have been tested, with 14 still pending results, two related deaths and 16 recoveries.
+The Corsicana-Navarro County Public Health Department reports that of the county's 28 cases, ten are currently considered active.
+To date, 342 people have been tested, with 11 still pending results, two related deaths and 16 recoveries.

 "Stay Home, Stay Safe" Emergency Declaration Orders in place for Navarro County through April 30.
 These orders are for the City of Corsicana and the unincorporated areas in Navarro County.